 Riser kit shower head

 Shower riser kits are fixed-height showers that cannot be adjusted to your preference.
 They connect directly to the taps or shower valves and don't have a flexible hose on the main system.
 The water runs from the taps up the pipework and down out of the showerhead.
 If you have a small budget, these types of showerheads are great for you.

 Combination shower head

 Combination showerheads combine handheld showerheads and fixed showerheads.
 Enjoy the convenience and flexibility of a shower with the indulgence of dual heads.
 They allow you to wash your body with increased water flow, lowering the amount of time spent in the shower and giving you greater coverage.
 Since the system allows for a significant increase in water flow, you wash faster and the two shower heads provided can cover a greater body area.

 Shower valves are a trendy choice in modern bathrooms.
 It's essential to have control over the water flow and the temperature.
 With the use of a shower mixer valve, depending on the level of control you wish to have, the type of shower valve required can differ.

 A single control shower valve allows you to dictate both the flow and temperature together, while a dual control valve offers the superior operation of the two independently.
-Many of which can be found in exposed, concealed and bar valve variations.
-Whether your shower has one, two or three outlets, our thermostatic shower valves can cater for all needs.
+Many of these can be found in exposed, concealed, and bar valve variations.
+Whether your shower has one, two, or three outlets, our thermostatic shower valves can cater to all needs.

-Exposed mixer shower valves are durable, functional and easy to use and install.
-Exposed shower valves mount on the exterior of your shower wall or tiles, not only makes them an excellent option for cost-effective installation but also easy cleaning and maintenance.
+Exposed mixer shower valves are durable, functional, and easy to use and install.
+Exposed shower valves mount on the exterior of your shower wall or tiles, not only make them an excellent option for cost-effective installation but also easy cleaning and maintenance.

 Hidden or concealed shower valves are the perfect solution for controlling water flow and temperature while showering.
 If you enjoy the minimalist look throughout your bathroom, then a concealed shower mixer valve will compliment both modern and traditional styles.